 There is currently no established public trading market for our common stock.
-Our common stock has been approved for quotation on The Nasdaq National Market under the trading symbol "MNKD."
+We have applied to have our common stock quoted on The Nasdaq National Market under the trading symbol "MNKD."

 Shares eligible for future sale

 Prior to this offering, no public market existed for our common stock.
 Future sales of substantial amounts of common stock in the public market, or the perception that these sales could occur, could adversely affect prevailing market prices of our common stock.